emmanuelroecker/js-leaflet-animated/README.md

 Move a marker along a polyline at a specific rate (meter per second).

-When mouse over marker pause, and restart when mouse out.
+When mouse over the marker stops, and restarts when mouse out.

-At the end of path, marker restart in reverse path.
+At the end of path, the marker restarts in reverse path.

-if page becomes invisible, animation stop.
+If page becomes invisible, the marker stops.

 ## Sample code

 Complete sample : [here](example/sample.html)

-Only javascript using plugin :
+Only javascript parts using the plugin :

 ```javascript
 //create vaporeto icon